Faculty, Undergraduate Studies

 I grew up in a family of gardeners and have been growing vegetables and fruits organically all my life.
 In thirty years of off-grid homesteading in Vermont, I learned about living in partnership with nature, permaculture, green building, energy efficiency, and renewable energy, and I home schooled my two children K-12.
 These experiences led me to my current research on the impacts we are having on the earth and its climate, and how we can reduce our impacts and protect and restore natural systems.

 In 1997, I was invited to join the Goddard faculty to work with students in the Health Arts and Sciences Program and the BA/MA in Individualized Studies.
-In response to changing educational needs and student requests, I developed the BA in Sustainability Program that includes presentations by sustainability and climate change experts and trips to local farms and businesses, and I created and lead the Climate Literacy Group Study.
-In 2007, I became the chair of the newly forming Goddard Sustainability Committee.
+In response to changing educational needs and student requests, I created the BA in Sustainability Program that includes presentations by sustainability and climate change experts and trips to local farms and businesses, and I teach the Climate Literacy Course and the Climate Change Education Course.
 I did the carbon inventory and the climate action plan for the college, and in 2018, with the completion of our biomass heating system and our membership in a community solar system, we became carbon neutral in fuels burned on campus and electricity.
 We also divested the Goddard endowment.
 I am very grateful to be part of the Goddard community, and I love collaborating with students in the enthusiastic learning that is part of self-directed studies.